aflaxman/dp_2020_census/intro.md

 the next decade.[@ruggles2019differential]

-The confidentiality of information in the decennial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[@abowd2018disclosure] This approach builds on Differential Privacy, a mathematical definition of privacy that has been developed over
+The confidentiality of information in the decennial census is also required by law, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[@abowd2018disclosure] This approach builds on Differential Privacy, a mathematical definition of privacy that has been developed over